gerarddvb/Homebridge-on-RaspberryPi/README.md

 # Notes
 * The service will restart after 10 seconds if it fails for any reason (or if you kill it for example with kill -s SIGSEGV <pid>)
 * The system will restart after 15 seconds of inactivity
-* Raspberry Pi inputs crashes Homebridge on my setup if you set the config.json to "switchHandling": "realtime”, if you don’t need inputs/state info you should set "switchHandling": “yes”
 * Install packages manually with: sudo npm install -g FOLDERNAME

 # Sources